XSecurity/XSecurity/checker/README.md

 ######Overwrite the llvm working folder with Repo Files

-**NOTE:  If you are using the most recent version of Clang**
+**NOTE:  If you are using the most recent version of Clang and need to use the recent Checkers**

 - Before overwriting the files, please take note of Checkers.td and CMakeLists.txt in llvm/tools/clang/lib/StaticAnalyzer/Checkers of [llvm working folder](#llvm_working_folder).
-We suggest that you do not overwrite it right away, you may have the latest llvm source code and they may have addded more checkers compared to the checkers we have when we created our checkers.
+We suggest that you do not overwrite it right away, if you have the latest llvm source code and the authors may have addded more checkers compared to the checkers we have when we created our checkers.
 - It is highly advised that you compare the two versions of the said files and add only the portion applicable to MSecIOSAppSec.

-- Copy the the files under [checker folder](#checker_folder) to the root folder of your [llvm working folder](#llvm_working_folder).
+Copy the the files under [checker folder](#checker_folder) to the root folder of your [llvm working folder](#llvm_working_folder).

-You can do like this...
     $ cp -ir < checker folder > < llvm working folder >